Low-Density Graph Codes for slow fading Relay Channels: Introduction

 A challenging channel model is the BF\cite{biglieri1998fci} frequency non-selective Single-Input Single-Output (SISO) channel.
 When the fading gain is constant over a codeword and no cooperation is used, the resulting word error rate curve (displaying the logarithm of the error rate versus the average signal-to-noise ratio (SNR) in dB) has the same high-SNR slope as for uncoded transmission: the corresponding diversity order\footnote{Here, diversity order is defined as the ratio of the high-SNR slopes of the error rate curves of the considered system and of the uncoded system, respectively.
 Alternatively, diversity order can be defined as the slope of the error-rate curve of the considered system.
 The diversity depends on the fading gain distribution in the latter definition, but not in the former definition.
 Both definitions are equal in the case of Rayleigh fading.} equals one.
-In this case, a lot of transmit energy is needed to achieve sufficiently low error-rates.
-Automatic Repeat-reQuest (ARQ) is one of the means to increase the diversity, at the expense of increased packet delay.
-The potential diversity increase brought by cooperative techniques allows to save much transmit energy at a given error rate and to reduce the delay of the received packet due to less retransmission requests.
-This channel model is adopted here because of the large promised gains due to cooperation.
+The potential diversity increase brought by cooperative techniques allows to save much transmit energy at a given error rate.
 BF channels are a realistic model for a number of channels affected by slowly varying fading and flat fading is assumed in order to isolate the effect of cooperative diversity. \\